Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 This set may have had a complimentary trinket box, tray or other items that may have been part of a larger set.
 Owners burning candles in these holders should use a bobeche to prevent melting wax from running down through the open socket and filling the hollow units.

-Introduced and retired in the 1950's the two were sold as a set.
+Introduced in the early 1950's and retired by 1956 the two were sold as a set.
 Made from molds from the Holland Mold company hobbyist copies are periodically found.

 No pricing data is currently available.
 Perhaps specific release and retirement dates and pricing for these along with other 1950's items will eventually be uncovered.
 But for now the general time frame of production is all that is known.